What is a Victim?

 - A reasonable disposition and prompt and final conclusion of the case; and

-- Have all rules governing criminal procedure and the admissibility of evidence in all criminal proceedings protect victims' rights and have these rules subject to ammendment or repeal by the legislature to ensure protection of these rights.
+- Have all rules governing criminal procedure and the admissibility of evidence in all criminal proceedings protect victims' rights and have these rules subject to amendment or repeal by the legislature to ensure protection of these rights.

 Harassment & Threats